 We must match what we expect from our partner.
 If you don’t feel heard, try listening.
 If you don’t feel respected, look for ways you’re being disrespectful.
 This is some of the best marriage advice I give to my clients who come to me for support.

 3) It's part of being human to have differences that spark disagreements.

-For instance, when I was first married, I felt like my husband didn’t care because he didn’t compliment me or respond as expressively as I thought he should.
-Turns out I was missing the many ways he did show me he cared: putting gas in my car, listening to me attentively, stroking my hair, supporting my goals, being happy to see me when I came home, to name just a few.
+For instance, when I was first married, I felt like my husband didn’t care because he didn’t compliment me or respond as expressively as I would have liked.
+I was missing the many ways he did show me he cared: putting gas in my car, listening to me attentively, stroking my hair, supporting my goals, and being happy to see me when I came home, to name just a few.
 But I was watchdogging the compliment aisle and totally missed the ways he showed that he cared.
 We’ll find whatever we look for.

 Here's my best marriage advice

 To be successful in a relationship, we must build muscles to keep our attention in the right place.
 There might always be little things that bug us about our partner, like their messiness or spending or sarcasm.
 We are human and imperfect.

 This is not a Pollyanna concept.
 The brain will find whatever you look for.
 Why not find the gold in the relationship instead of the rubbish?
 Spotlighting the positive in our spouse can become a habit.
 When we consciously redirect from the negative to the positive, many more opportunities arise that bring fun, closeness, and understanding.
 And when you need to resolve a conflict, there will be plenty of goodwill in your emotional bank account with them!